-The PMTFG structure proposed here comes from the common TF reluctance machine with passive rotor and the only modification is made in the rotor by providing it with PMs.
-A TF reluctance machine's fundamental structure, which stays as the basis for the actual PMTFG is shown in Fig.1.
-It has the common stator topology, the rotor pole piece being made out of steel laminations without PMs or coils of any type.
-A three dimensions (3D) view of the PMTFG one phase module is plotted in Fig.2.
+The PMTFG structure proposed here comes from the usual TF reluctance machine with passive rotor and the only change is made in the rotor by providing it with PMs.
+The TF reluctance machine elemental structure, which stays as the basic for the actual PMTFG, is shown in Figure 1.
+It has an usual stator topology, the rotor pole piece being made out of steel laminations without PMs or coils of any type.
+The three dimensions (3D) view of the PMTFG one phase module is given in Figure 2.